Factbox: Major shootings in the United States

 Sandy Hook

 Dec.
-14, 2012 - A gunman shoots his mother to death, then kills 20 children, six adults and himself at Sandy Hook Elementary School in Newtown, Connecticut.
+14, 2012 - A gunman kills 20 children and six adults and himself at Sandy Hook Elementary School in Newtown, Connecticut.

 Columbine